Geocode and symbolize campaign contributions

 - Click Done.

-- on the Settings toolbar, click Configure fields.
+- on the Settings toolbar, click Fields.
 For each of the fields listed in the pop-up, for the Display name, delete the text 2018 and (Esri).

 The configuration for the Median Household Income layer pop-ups is complete.